 International Driver’s License Accepted?
 You can use your international driving license to legally drive a rental car in Jordan.
 However, make sure to bring your domestic issued driver’s license with you.

 Crime: The overall crime rate in Jordan is low.
-However, the recent refugee flow into Jordan has resulted in serious safety and crime threat.
+However, the recent refugee flow into Jordan has resulted in a safety and crime concerns.
 The ongoing Syrian civil war is also contributing to security unrest in Jordan, especially near the border.

 Electrical Adapters: The electrical supply in Jordan is at 220 volts and 50 Hertz.
 Meanwhile, they use the two-pronged European plug style.